Can I Sue My Ex-Spouse for Emotional Distress After a Divorce?

 Although your ex-spouse’s conduct may have felt unreasonable and insensitive, this alone is not enough to bring a lawsuit against them.

-However, suppose your former spouse was physically abusive to you and your children or otherwise behaved outrageously.
-You might have a solid case to sue emotional distress in those instances.
+But suppose your former spouse was physically abusive to you or your children, or otherwise behaved outrageously.
+In this case, you might have a solid case to sue for emotional distress in those instances.
 You might need to bring criminal charges, too.

-Following a divorce, most emotional distress claims are based on the legal concept of intentional infliction of emotional distress.
+Following a divorce proceeding, most emotional distress claims are based on the legal concept of intentional infliction of emotional distress.
 In some states, you might also be able to argue negligent infliction of emotional distress.

 Negligent infliction of emotional distress is a separate cause of action and often applies to situations where someone witnessed the maltreatment of someone else.
 An example of this might be if you witnessed your spouse committing domestic violence against a loved one.